S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 8.6: Meeting Host (Role)

-The meeting host is accountable for preparation and follow-up of meetings, workshops or other events.
+**Select someone to take responsibility for the preparation and follow-up of meetings, workshops or other events.**

-The role may be assigned temporarily (i.e. for one specific event) or for a duration of time.
+A person may take on the role of Meeting Host for a specific event or for several events over a period of time.

 ---

 ### Responsibilities Of A Meeting Host

--   preparation
+Preparation:

 -   identify goals and deliverables
-    -   prepare and distribute agenda and schedule
+-   prepare and distribute agenda
-    -   estimate required time
-    -   identify and invite participants
+-   identify and invite the participants
-    -   schedule the meeting/workshop
+-   estimate the time required and schedule the meeting/workshop
-    -   book location (and transportation if required)
+-   book the location (and transportation if required)
-    -   set up the space, provide required materials and information
+-   set up the space and provide required materials and information
 -   ensure selection of a facilitator and a notetaker to record minutes, if appropriate

--   follow-up
+Follow-up:

 -   clean up location, return keys etc.
 -   ensure minutes are distributed

 ---